 Old storm windows were just clear glass, but newer ones have low-e coatings with good energy performance ratings.
 Low-e, which stands for Low Emittance, is a coating applied to window glass that blocks infrared and UV light, improving energy efficiency.
 (For a detailed analysis of the effectiveness of low-e storm windows, see this report from EnergyStar.)
 For homes with older windows, installing storm windows over well-maintained primary windows can actually yield better insulating properties than double pane windows, at less expense.

 Fifty years ago, homeowners had to install their exterior storm windows in the fall and remove them in the spring.
 Today’s storm windows can be permanently installed with multiple tracks that make the transition to warm weather easy: the bottom pane of the storm window can be moved up in the spring and a screen moves down to allow air flow.
-While more convenient, professional installation can be a significant part of the overall cost of exterior storm windows, so include it in your considerations.
+Professional installation can be a significant part of the overall cost of exterior storm windows, so include it in your considerations.

 5. Add storm windows on the inside